 The schools weekly homework timetable is in place as a guide to what can be expected each week, to help develop student time management skills.
-There may be times when project work is set over a longer period of time and therefore may not be set every week, but this will be recorded in the diary in a manner that reflects this.
-Students are expected to use their planners to record homework at all times as this will aid organisation and strengthens the communication between home and school.
+There may be times when project work is set over a longer period of time and therefore may not be set every week, but this will be recorded on Show My Homework in a manner that reflects this.
+Teachers will record the details of tasks on Show My Homework and students are expected to use their planners as a personal diary at all times to aid organisation and strengthen the communication between home and school.
 Students will be given an appropriate deadline to complete the work (rarely for the next day), enabling students to self-manage their workload each week and start to learn the important life skills that are needed in the world of work.

-Please click below to view the homework timetables for each year group:-
+To view the homework timetables for each year, please click the following:

 The school has subscribed to an online revision site which is used by all subjects.
 Students can use the site to revise and test themselves using practice exam papers and test questions across more than 20 subjects, in a variety of different formats that are fun, engaging and challenging.
 Research shows that overall with a minimum of 10 hours use per subject, on average students achieve 2 GCSE grades better than expected.